offline-agency/laravel-webex/README.md

 ## API coverage

-We are committed to implementing all project endpoints in the near future to enhance your experience.
-Enable notifications to be notified when new API are released!
+We're actively working to expand this package to cover all Webex API endpoints.

 ✅ = implemented